For information on authors and artists, click here.

-Though the press is adamantly without any tribal affiliations, its founding members took as their guiding ethic from Canon 1115 of the Canon Law of the Roman Catholic Church, which closes with the provoking observation that “Foundlings are to be presumed legitimate until the contrary can be proved.”
+Though the press is adamantly without any tribal affiliations, its founding members take their guiding ethic from Canon 1115 of the Canon Law of the Roman Catholic Church, which closes with the provoking observation that “Foundlings are to be presumed legitimate until the contrary can be proved.”
 Their aesthetic was best articulated by Coco Chanel, who allegedly quipped that “La mode se démode, le style jamais.”

 The History of FOUNDLINGS